Set coherence: basis-independent quantification of quantum coherence

-It is relevant to comment on the relation between the set-coherence of a POVM and some recently developed quantifiers of the usefulness of a POVM.
+It is relevant to comment on the relation between the set coherence of a POVM and some recently developed quantifiers of the usefulness of a POVM.
 First, in Ref.~\cite{SL19} the authors quantify the informativeness of a POVM through its robustness with respect to those POVMs that have elements proportional to the identity operator.
 The latter correspond to generalised coin-flip measurements, i.e., measurements with state-independent outcome distributions.
-Clearly these POVMs have zero set-coherence and, hence, they belong to our free set.
+Clearly these POVMs have zero set coherence, and hence they belong to our free set.
 This shows that any feasible point of the robustness measure for informativeness is also a feasible point in our optimisation.
-This further implies that the robustness of informativeness upper bounds the set-coherence.
-There exist however POVMs that are informative but have no set-coherence (e.g., projective measurements).
+This further implies that the robustness of informativeness upper bounds the set coherence.
+There exist however POVMs that are informative but have no set coherence (e.g., projective measurements).
 Second, one can consider POVMs that are simulable with projective measurements \cite{OGWA17,HQV+17}, i.e., measurements in the convex hull of projective measurements.
-Any POVM with no set-coherence is in this convex hull, as we show in Appendix~\hyperref[app:birkhoff]{E} based on a generalisation of the Birkhoff-von Neumann theorem~\cite{CLM+96}.
-Hence, the robustness of a POVM with respect to the set of projective simulable measurements lower bounds the set-coherence.
+Any POVM with no set coherence is in this convex hull, as we show in Appendix~\hyperref[app:birkhoff]{D} based on a generalisation of the Birkhoff--von Neumann theorem~\cite{CLM+96}.
+Hence, the robustness of a POVM with respect to the set of projective simulable measurements lower bounds the set coherence.
 Finally, note that both the informativeness and nonprojective simulability have an operational interpretation in terms of a performance in a state discrimination task, as their corresponding free sets are convex~\cite{OGWA17,SL19,OB19,UKS+19}.
-For set-coherence, the free set is not convex although it is somewhere in between the two mentioned convex free sets.
+For set coherence, the free set is not convex although it is somewhere in between the two mentioned convex free sets.
 In the next section we show that an interpretation through discrimination tasks is nevertheless possible.